nerdvibe/lisk-rescue/README.md

 - Triple check that the receiver is correct.
 - execute broadcast.js by running `node broadcast.js`

-Recomendations: For the first attempt, try with a ver low amount of LSK, e.g. 1 (which corresponds to 0.00000001 LSK)
+Recomendations: For the first attempt, try with a very low amount of LSK, e.g. 1 (which corresponds to 0.00000001 LSK)